Please support the development of this toolkit by signing our guestbook or donating if you're able.

 Employee & Contractor Definitions #

-Many farm employers inappropriately treat their workers as independent contractors (1099) when they actually qualify as statutory employees (W-2).
+Many farm employers inappropriately classify their workers as independent contractors (1099) when they actually qualify as statutory employees (W-2).
 The motivation frequently stems from a farmer’s desire to simplify their bookkeeping and payroll systems and avoid paying their share of payroll taxes.
 In addition to being illegal, this practice shifts the burden of payroll taxes entirely onto the employee.
-In such a case, an employee may accept a farm job with an offer of making $15/hour, only to find out later that they owe 15.3% self-employment taxes on their entire season’s earnings, plus FICA, possibly with penalties for not making quarterly pre-payments.
+In such a case, an employee may accept a farm job with an offer of making a certain hourly rate, only to find out when they file their taxes that they owe 15.3% self-employment taxes on their entire season’s earnings, possibly with additional penalties for not making quarterly pre-payments.
+If that employee declines to report their taxable income, not only do they risk enforcement from the IRS, they may jeopardize their access to health insurance and other benefits tied to annual income tax returns.

 Common Law Rules